-The cost of hand weeding and Butachlor was calculated 30 \$.day-1 and 7 \$.L-1 based on 2011 prices in Iran, respectively.
+The cost of hand weeding and Butachlor was calculated to be 30 \$.day-1 and 7 \$.L-1 based on 2011 prices in Iran, respectively.

-Conclusions
+4 Conclusions

 In this study, seven weed control treatments (T1 to T7) were applied at three stages of rice growth (20 and 35 days after transplanting and grain harvesting time).
-It was observed that there were no significant differences between efficiency of six treatments (except for weedy check method (T6) treatment).
-The minimum weed density and dry weight were obtained at herbicide+hand weeding once (T5) and herbicide application once (T7) treatments during all three stages.
+It was observed that there were no significant difference among efficiencies of six treatments (T1 to T7 except for T6).
+The minimum weed density and dry weight were obtained at T5 and T7 during all the three stages.
 The costs of weed control were different among the treatments.
-Select of control method has an important role in reducing labour.
-Hand weeding twice method (T1) because of high weeding cost, hard work and workers limitation in the required time is not useful.
-Powered weeding twice method (T2) due to without environment pollution, reducing costs of weed control and high benefit/cost is the best and most appropriate treatment.
-Amount of weed damage in weedy check method (T6) is varied between 30.5% - 45.3%.
+Selection of control method has an important role in reducing labor.
+The T1 is not economical because of the high weeding cost, hard work and workers limitation in the required time.
+The T2 is the best and most appropriate treatment due to its zero environment pollution, reducing costs of weed control and high benefit/cost.